 We enjoy leading positions across a number of areas in terms of both revenues and customers.
-We are Taiwan's largest service provider in fixed communications, mobile communications, broadband access and internet service.
+We are Taiwan's largest service provider in fixed communications and mobile communications.
 As for the IPTV service, our MOD service is the largest video platform in Taiwan in terms of the number of customers.
-In 2023, our revenues were NT\$223.2 billion (US\$7.3 billion), our consolidated net income was NT\$38.1 billion (US\$1.2 billion) and our basic earnings per share was NT\$4.76 (US\$0.16).
+In 2024, our revenues were NT\$230.0 billion (US\$7.0 billion), our consolidated net income was NT\$38.5 billion (US\$1.2 billion) and our basic earnings per share was NT\$4.79 (US\$0.15).

-In 2023, we made capital expenditures totaling NT\$30.7 billion (US\$1.0 billion).
+In 2024, we made capital expenditures totaling NT\$28.8 billion (US\$0.9 billion).
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Capital Expenditures" for a detailed discussion of our capital expenditures.